Member - Mental Welfare Commission for Scotland

 Location: Commission Board meetings will normally be held in Edinburgh.

-Further information: If you would like to find out more about the role, you are welcome to contact Alison McRae, Head of Corporate Services, Mental Welfare Commission on 0131 313 8764 or at Alison.McRae@mwcscot.org.uk.
+Further information: If you would like to find out more about the role, you are welcome to contact Colin McKay, Chief Executive, Mental Welfare Commission on 0131 313 8784 or at Colin.McKay@mwcscot.org.uk.

 For full information on the appointment, please read the Application Information Pack accessed via the link below.

-Appointments to the Commission are regulated by the Commissioner for Ethical Standards in Public Life in Scotland.
+Appointments to the Commission are regulated by the Ethical Standards Commissioner.

 Appointed on merit; committed to diversity and equality.